Monday, December 07, 2015

 § § §

 Another brief update (November 26, 2017): I think it's interesting to compare the animals in the Chuthak mask illustrated above with the ones on the horse helmet from a grave of Pazyryk, not far from the Mongolian realms, dated to the early 3rd century CE, its preservation thanks to permafrost.
 According to a brief piece on this headpiece in this month's Biblical Archaeology Review, vol. 43, no. 6 (November 2017), p.
 72, the three animals depicted are ram's head, cockerel and fish (you can see several fishlike figures just above the edge of the upper 'lid' if you look carefully).
 It also says that this "mask" (they do use that word) believed "that headgear transformed horses into mythical creatures, such as griffins, that would carry their riders into the afterlife."
 Evidently the ear-shaped structures were designed to fit the horse's actual ears.
 I suppose this triad in part indicates the three realms of motion (animals are movers, you know): the underground (underwater), the surface and the air above (Tibetan term for the same? ས་གསུམ་).
 I'm sure more meanings must be there, including some significance for the afterlife, perhaps as spirit guides for the living and/or the dead.
-Each of the three animals moves swiftly within its appropriate element.
+Each of the three animals moves swiftly within its appropriate element, demonstrating life energy and vitality.
 Hmm.
 Well, if you are lucky to be in London just now, you can go see the original piece for yourself and make up your own mind what it means.

 The original is in the Hermitage Museum, or on loan to the